FOSSEE/Scilab6-Test-Toolbox/README.md

 2.  a main file to call the C function.

 3.  a folder named “test” inside the repository.
-Copy your working “trans.c” file and “main.c” file inside this folder.
+Copied my working “trans.c” file and “main.c” file inside this folder.

 4.  a shell script with a series of commands to compile and execute the “trans.c” and “main.c” file.
 I have copied the working shell script file inside the “test” folder.